Correlation Testing for Affine Invariant Properties on $\mathbb{F}_p^n$ in the High Error Regime: Proof overview

 A {\em polynomial factor} $\mathcal{B}$ is a partition (sigma-algebra) of $\F_p^n$ defined by a collection of polynomials $P_1,\ldots,P_C$.
 The atoms of the partitions are

 where $a(1),\ldots,a(C) \in \F_p$.
 The {\em degree} of $\mathcal{B}$ is the maximal degree of $P_1,\ldots,P_C$, and the {\em complexity} of $\mathcal{B}$ is $C$.

 In Definition~\ref{def:rank}, to every set of polynomials $\P$ we will assign a natural number $\rank(\P)$.
 The rank of a single polynomial $P$ is defined to be $\rank(\{P\})$, and rank of a polynomial factor $\mathcal{B}$ is the rank of the set of polynomials defining it.
+Roughly speaking, a polynomial of high rank behaves similar to a generic polynomial in the sense that it cannot be simplified to a function of a few polynomials with strictly lower degrees.